code-supply/deps_nix/README.md

 By default, this will generate a deps.nix file in the current directory, using only the `:prod` dependencies for your project.

-See mix help deps.nix, or the documentation for more options.
+See `mix help deps.nix` for more options.